MSFTserver/compare_altcoin_development/readme.md

 Any problems, feel free to submit a PR.

+### to update the list navigate to yourdomain.com/fetch and use the list generated there in the data/example_data.js file

 The [live site is here](https://wassname.github.io/compare_altcoin_development/src/) but there's a snapshot below.

 # Snapshot 2017-11-29